 Allocation of the Title I Award

-Grants to Local Educational Agencies
+to Local Educational Agencies

 Title I Grants to local school districts are authorized under the No Child Left Behind legislation of 2002.
 It is intended to ensure that the most financially and socially disadvantaged children have a fair, equal and significant opportunity to obtain a high quality education and reach proficiency on challenging state academic standards and assessments.